saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-20-saltstack-cli-custom-execution-module.md

 ```

-The function starts out retrieving the proxy minion type:
+The function starts out checking the proxy minion type by looking at the pillar:

 ```python
     try: